lud/aoc/README.md

 The different callbacks are:

 * `read_file/2` and `parse_input/2` – The first one accepts an input file path,
-  or a `AoC.Input.FakeFile` struct from the tests.
+  or a `AoC.Input.TestInput` struct from the tests.
 Call `Input.read!` or `Input.stream!` to return the whole contents or a stream of lines.

   The return value will be passed to `parse_input/2`.
 This allows to separate